oxsecurity/megalinter/README.md

 - Linters with `file` default lint mode can not be overridden to `list_of_files`
 - Linters with `project` default lint mode can not be overridden to `list_of_files` or `file`

-Allowing `file` or `list_of_files` to be overridden to `project` is mostly for workarounds, for example with linters that have a problem to find their config file when the current folder is not the repo root.
+Allowing `file` or `list_of_files` to be overridden to `project` is mostly for workarounds, for example with linters that have a problem to find their config file when the current folder isn't the repo root.

 Special considerations:

-- As list of files is not sent to the linter command, linters using `project` lint mode do not take in account some variables like FILTER_REGEX_INCLUDE and FILTER_REGEX_EXCLUDE.
-For those linters, you must check their documentation to define ignore configuration as it is awaited by the linter (for example with a `.secretlintignore` file for secretlint)
+- As list of files isn't sent to the linter command, linters using `project` lint mode do not take in account some variables like FILTER_REGEX_INCLUDE and FILTER_REGEX_EXCLUDE.
+For those linters, you must check their documentation to define ignore configuration as it's awaited by the linter (for example with a `.secretlintignore` file for secretlint)

 <!-- configuration-section-end -->